mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### rss

-Configuration for the website's RSS.
-If configured, an RSS file will be generated for subscription.
+Configuration for the website's RSS feed.
+If configured, it will generate an RSS file for subscriptions.

 ```json
 {